BDC Hamburger Icon

 Paying employees involves more than making sure they are compensated accurately and on time.
 Employers are also responsible for calculating, deducting, setting aside and paying the various types of payroll taxes.

-Whether you decide to handle this yourself, hire a bookkeeper or accountant, or use an outsourced payroll company, there are stiff penalties if you miscalculate the amount due or fail to file on time.
+Did you decide to handle this yourself with payroll software, hire an accountant or bookkeeper, or use an outsourced payroll company?
+Regardless, there are stiff penalties if you miscalculate the amount due or fail to file on time.
+This guide will help you understand the process; it will also make managing payroll taxes more straightforward and help you stay compliant.

 What are employee payroll taxes?

 As an employer, you must report your business’s taxable income and pay federal taxes related to your employees.
 These taxes include federal income tax withholding, Social Security tax, Medicare tax and unemployment taxes.
 Each federal tax has its own payment deadlines and forms to send to the IRS.
-Employers must withhold and collect payroll taxes, pay the taxes to the IRS, create reports on the taxes paid and file payroll tax reports.
+Employers must withhold and collect payroll taxes; they must also pay the taxes to the IRS, create reports on the taxes paid and file payroll tax reports.

 Editor’s note: Looking for the right access control system for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.